NicholasLinn/Viber-Zawgyi/README.md

 # Viber-Zawgyi
-# You can download AVZawgyi font to display ZawGyi font on Viber for PC application.
+# Download AVZawgyi font and install to display ZawGyi font on Viber for PC.